ShadenSmith/splatt/README.md

 Tensor Format
 -------------
-SPLATT expects tensors to be stored in 1-indexed coordinate format with nonzeros separated by newlines.
+SPLATT expects tensors to be stored in 0- or 1-indexed coordinate format with nonzeros separated by newlines.
 Each line of of the file has the coordinates of the nonzero  followed by the value, all separated by spaces.
 The following is an example 2x2x3 tensor with 5 nonzeros: